Get Tech Tips

 Therefore, in addition to possibly leaky windows and exterior doors’ seals in a conditioned room, when we test how much this room is connected to outside, we are essentially testing how much the attic/crawlspace/garage is connected to the room.

-As such, the first logical step to take is to quantify the connection that exists between the envelope and the attached or intermediate zones.
+As such, the first logical step to take is to quantify the connection existing between the envelope and the attached or intermediate zones.

 Zone Connection to the Envelope